 in fact, on the farm children can be a benefit at around age five,

 helping out around the house (and, ironically, with child-care).
 It is also

 possible that lactation acts as a form of birth control; hunter-gatherers tend

-to breastfeed young children for the first couple years, because there is
+to breastfeed young children for the first couple years, because there isn't

 mush, freeing the mother from breastfeeding.
 This allows her to work on

 other tasks -- and perhaps makes her more fertile as a side effect.

 A larger population may not have the option of going back to